OgieBen/StepBanker-lite/README.md

 ![App Screenshot](/images/app_screenshot.png)

-Click the button at the center of the screen to save you steps.
+Click the button at the center of the screen to save your steps.

 After clicking the button on the screen to bank the steps, you can find the list of the stored records here by calling this API: https://step-banker-lite.herokuapp.com/api/v1/users/steps